gaomin/design-pattern/README.md

-some demos for learing javascript design pattern
+some demos for learning about javascript design pattern